 There are no restrictions as to withdrawal of these funds.
-The borrowing facilities are secured by a fixed and floating charge over the assets of the Credit Union.
+The borrowing facilities with CUSCAL are secured by a security deposit.

-24. CONTINGENT LIABILITIES
+25. CONTINGENT LIABILITIES

 Credit Union Financial Support System

 The Credit Union is a participant in the Credit Union financial support scheme (CUFSS).
 The purpose of the CUFSS is to protect the interests of Credit Union members, increase stability in the industry and provide liquidity in excess of current borrowing limits in times of need.